nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ![screenshot21](../assets/images/vulnnet_internal/screenshot21.png)

-We have a **files** module.
+Seems that we have a **files** module.

 Next, we transfer all of the files within this **files** module to our local machine.
-We will also be prompted to input the password that we obtained earlier.
+We will also be prompted to input the password that we obtained earlier:

 ```
 rsync -av rsync://rsync-connect@10.10.102.151/files ./rsyn_shared
 ```

-*`-a` ensures files are transferred in archive mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer. `-v` is just for verbosity.*
+*(`-a` ensures files are transferred in archive mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer. `-v` is just for verbosity)*

 ![screenshot22](../assets/images/vulnnet_internal/screenshot22.png)